 If there are “extra” high quality embryos left over, you may be able to freeze them.
 This is called “embryo cryopreservation.”
 They can be used later if this IVF treatment cycle is not successful, or these embryos can be donated.

-On or after the day of your egg retrieval, and before the embryo transfer, you will start giving yourself progesterone supplements.
-Usually, the progesterone during IVF treatment is given as an intramuscular self-injection as progesterone in oil.
+On or after the day of your egg retrieval, and before the embryo transfer, you will start giving yourself medicine supplements.
+Usually, the supplements during IVF treatment is given as an intramuscular self-injection.
 (More shots!)
-Sometimes, though, progesterone supplementation can be taken as vaginal gel or vaginal suppository.
+Sometimes, though, supplementation can be taken as vaginal gel or vaginal suppository.

 All you can do is wait the two weeks and see if pregnancy takes place.
 It can help to keep busy with your life during this wait time and avoid sitting and thinking about whether or not treatment will be successful.